Public Health Act 1875

-Authorities were obliged to provide clean water, dispose of all sewage and refuse and ensure that only safe food was sold.
-It gave them the power to ensure that homes were connected to the main sewerage system, and the act forbade the building of new homes without such connection.
-Additionally, local authorities had the power to supply water and to compel residents to connect their houses to water supplies.
+Authorities were obliged to provide clean water, dispose of all sewage and refuse, and ensure that only safe food was sold.
+It gave them the power to ensure that homes were connected to the main sewerage system.
+The Act forbade the building of new homes without such connection.

 The Local Government Board was given the power to make regulations to prevent the spread of diseases such as cholera.
 They also had the power to require two or more local authorities to work together to prevent or reduce epidemics.

-The reforms instigated by this act set a framework for the next 50 years in public health (Baggot, 2000).
+The reforms instigated by this Act set a framework for the next 50 years in public health.